 Depending on the cause, treatment for more severe or chronic forms of anemia may include:

-removal of the spleen or treatment with medications to prevent blood cells from being removed from circulation or destroyed too rapidly
+removal of the spleen or treatment with medicines to prevent blood cells from being removed from circulation or destroyed too rapidly

 In some cases of sickle cell anemia, thalassemia, and aplastic anemia, bone marrow transplantation may be used.
-In this procedure, bone marrow cells taken from a donor are injected into the child's vein; they then travel through the bloodstream to the bone marrow and begin producing new blood cells.
+In this procedure, bone marrow cells taken from a donor are injected into the child's vein.
+The bone marrow cells then travel through the bloodstream to the bone marrow and make new blood cells.

 The type, cause, and severity of your child's anemia will determine what kind of care is needed.
-Rest assured, though, that kids often tolerate anemia much better than adults.
+Kids often tolerate anemia much better than adults.

-In general, a child with significant anemia may tire more easily than other kids and therefore need to limit activity levels.
-Make sure that your child's teachers and other caregivers are aware of the condition.
+In general, a child with significant anemia may tire more easily than other kids and need to take it easy.
+Make sure your child's teachers and other caregivers are aware of the anemia.
 If iron deficiency is the cause, follow the doctor's directions about dietary changes and taking any iron supplements.

-However, you can help prevent iron deficiency, the most common form of anemia.
-Before following any of these suggestions, be sure to talk them over with your doctor:
+Many kinds of anemia cannot be prevented.
+But you can help protect your kids from iron deficiency, the most common form of anemia.
+Before following any of these suggestions, though, be sure to talk them over with your doctor:

 Cow's milk consumption.
-During the first 6 months of life, babies are usually protected against developing iron deficiency by the stores of iron built up in their bodies before birth.
+During their first 6 months, babies are usually protected against developing an iron deficiency by the stores of iron built up in their bodies before birth.
 But after month 6, they often don't get enough iron through breast milk alone or regular cow's milk (which contains less iron than fortified infant formula).
-Regular cow's milk can cause some infants to lose iron from their intestines, and drinking lots of it can make a baby less interested in eating other foods that are better sources of iron.
+Regular cow's milk can cause some infants to lose iron, and drinking lots of cow's milk can make a baby less interested in eating other foods that are better sources of iron.

 Iron-fortified cereal and formula.
-These products can help ensure that your baby is getting enough iron, especially during the transition from breast milk or formula to solid foods.
+These can help make sure your baby gets enough iron, especially during the transition from breast milk or formula to solid foods.

 Well-balanced diet.
-Make sure that your kids regularly eat foods that contain iron.
-Good choices include iron-fortified grains and cereals, red meat, egg yolks, leafy green vegetables, yellow vegetables and fruits, potato skins, tomatoes, molasses, and raisins.
+Make sure your kids regularly eat foods that contain iron.
+Good choices include iron-fortified grains and cereals, red meat, egg yolks, leafy green vegetables, yellow vegetables and fruits, tomatoes, molasses, and raisins.

-If your child is a vegetarian, you'll need to make an extra effort to ensure sufficient iron sources because iron found in meat, poultry, and fish is more easily absorbed than iron found in plant-based and iron-fortified foods.
+If your child is a vegetarian, make an extra effort to ensure sufficient iron sources because iron found in meat, poultry, and fish is more easily absorbed than iron found in plant-based and iron-fortified foods.

-Also, certain food combinations can inhibit or promote absorption of iron.
-For example, drinking coffee or tea (including iced tea) with a meal can significantly lower the amount of iron absorbed.
+Also, certain food combinations can lower the amount of iron the body can absorb (for example, drinking coffee or tea or iced tea with a meal).
 On the other hand, vitamin C helps the body absorb iron.

 If you have any questions about anemia or you think your child might have it, speak with your doctor.